Skip to content

 user_map_file

 Specifies the path to a user-mapping file used to map local user accounts to Azure Entra ID user accounts, allowing them to authenticate using Entra ID credentials.
-Each line of the file must contain a single mapping entry in the format:

 local_username:name@domain

-Blank lines and lines beginning with ‘#’ are ignored.
-If this option is not set, the default path /etc/himmelblau/user-map is used.
+Blank lines and lines beginning with '#' are ignored.

 Example user-map file entries: